 Several of the villains in the Kirby series, like Nightmare, Dark Matter and Zero, Drawcia, and Necrodeus are this, since they're presented as the villains for attacking Kirby's home planet with little revealed motivation or characterization to go with it.

-Bellum in The Legend of Zelda: Phantom Hourglass.
-Indeed, there's actually an article about this at Zelda Informer, which sums it up perfectly (namely it's got no personality, isn't scary/threatening and is just damn boring).
-Some also count Malladus from Spirit Tracks as this for similar reasons.
-Better design, but no personality or interesting goals and a purpose which seems to be 'Expy of Ganon to get round his death beforehand'.
+Malladus from The Legend of Zelda: Spirit Tracks as this for similar reasons.
+He doesn't have any personality and a purpose which seems to be 'Expy of Ganon to get round his death beforehand'.
 It doesn't help that he has almost no screen time and only one speaking line.

 Ganon tends to be this depending the game, often when he hijacks the plot and thus doesn't have much time to get any characterization.